-If the results of the study are published, they should be aggregated and anonymized as in the example and discussion above and should not identify any particular practices to any particular company.
-And as also discussed above, the number of companies participating should be large enough that it is not possible for any reader-including any participant-to extrapolate any specific information about any particular participant.
+If the results of the study are published, they should be aggregated and anonymized and should not identify any particular practices to any particular company.
+The number of companies participating should also be large enough that it is not possible for any reader-including any participant-to extrapolate any specific information about any particular participant.

-- Three words sum things up best about the nature of information that can be exchanged with lower risk: historical, factual, and unemotional. - It is not unlawful to exchange factually accurate, customer-specific, credit-related historical payment information as has been done historically in credit groups, but be careful what else you discuss, what else you say, and what you do. - It is not OK to discuss current or future/planned credit terms. - It is not OK to agree on or even discuss intended actions or future credit policies or actions. - It is not OK to agree on credit actions.
+- Three words sum things up best about the nature of information that can be exchanged with lower risk: historical, factual, and unemotional. - It is not unlawful to exchange factually accurate, customer-specific, credit-related historical payment information as has been done historically in credit groups, but be careful what else you discuss, what else you say, and what you do. - It is OK to discuss historical payment information, but not price or credit terms. - It is not OK to discuss historical, current, or future/planned credit terms. - It is not OK to agree on or even discuss intended actions or future credit policies or actions. - It is not OK to agree on credit actions.

-REDUCING ANTITRUST RISK AT CREDIT GROUP MEETINGS: DO'S
+REDUCING ANTITRUST RISK AT CREDIT GROUP MEETINGS: DOS

 - Use an experienced "monitor" at credit group meetings to demonstrate commitment to complying with the law and to ensure compliance with the law. - An experienced and effective monitor is important both for the substantive discipline the monitor will provide, as well as to make it apparent that the participants take their antitrust obligations seriously. - A monitor is effective on the substance of what is discussed at the meetings only if the monitor can detect risky conduct in real time.
-Therefore, the monitor must be well trained and must attend meetings in person if others do. - Handouts for the meeting should be reviewed in advance by counsel for each company. - Stick to the written agenda that is circulated and reviewed in advance of the meeting. - · The meeting organizer should generate minutes of all meetings. - After the meeting, each company should review the minutes and make sure they accurately reflect what transpired at the meeting.
+Therefore, the monitor must be well trained and must attend meetings in person if others do.

+- Handouts for the meeting should be reviewed in advance by counsel for each company. - Stick to the written agenda that is circulated and reviewed in advance of the meeting. - The meeting organizer should generate minutes of all meetings. - After the meeting, each company should review the minutes and make sure they accurately reflect what transpired at the meeting.